AdobeDocs/commerce-knowledge-base.en/help/troubleshooting/miscellaneous/configure-mbi-connection-for-cloud-starter-projects.md

 ## Issue

-You want to configure Commerce Intelligence connection for existing cloud starter projects.
+You want to configure Commerce Intelligence connection for an existing Cloud Starter project.

 >[!NOTE]
 >